> > Health During Hunt

 • Taking an anti-diarrhoeal medication such as Loperamide will stop the diarrhoea.

-• Taking an antibiotic like ciprofloxacin will usually knock the diarrhoea on the head.
+• Only if you are not allergic to them, taking an antibiotic like ciprofloxacin will usually knock the diarrhoea on the head.

 • If after 24-48 hours the diarrhoea does not improve or worsens it is good to seek medical attention, as the diarrhoea could indicate other conditions.